glycoinfo/GlycanFormatConverter/RESTRICTIONS.md

 | Phosphoethanoleamine  |                    |                    | :heavy_check_mark: |
 | Diphosphoethanolamine |                    |                    | :heavy_check_mark: |

-WURCS
-* Added an exception for deoxy substituent
-    * ex. \*SO/2=O/2=O (sulfate group bonded at monosaccharide with deoxy) cannot support in the latest version

-IUPAC-Extended
-* Added exceptions for pyruvate (x-, r- and s-) group
+* WURCS\
+MAP in WURCS indicate substituent, this notation differs depending on the state of the molecule when bound to the monosaccharide.\
+For example, if WURCS string input to GlycanFormatConverter contains MAP of `*SO/2=O/2=O`, it will be output a message indicating a conversion error.\
+`*SO/2=O/2=O` is indicates the state of DEOXY in the monovalent substituent.

+* IUPAC-Extended\
+IUPAC converter can not be handle divalent substituents such as r/s-pyruvate

-KCF (KEGG Chemical Function)
+* KCF (KEGG Chemical Function)\
-* Added acyl group
+Added acyl group